jja/galliumos-jja-battery-indicator/README.md

 * In an Xfce panel, create new "Generic monitor"
 * In its properties set command to the absolute path of `battery-indicator.sh`
 * Set the refresh rate to whatever you like.
 E.g. 2 seconds.
+* Remove the old indicator from the panel.

 ## License